This paper is a draft, please do not reproduce without authorization.

 Conclusion: Mutual aid and addictions, a liberation alchemy

 The widespread phenomenon of addiction takes many different forms, from overt substance abuse to covert compulsive behaviours.
-A common root of all addictions has been linked to a systematic attempt by humans to anesthetize their psychological pain, including the anxiety associated with the limits of rational thinking to "secure" an explanation of the human condition and to provide a predictable future, free from anguish and suffering.
-The "eclipse" of meaning results in the experience of "desire", a deprivation of enlightenment and a craving for answers or relief.
+A common root of all addictions has been linked to a systematic attempt by humans to anaesthetize their psychological pain, including the anxiety associated with the limits of rational thinking to "secure" an explanation of the human condition and to provide a predictable future, free from anguish and suffering.
+The "eclipse" of meaning results in the experience of "desire", a deprivation of enlightenment and a craving for answers and/or relief.
 Anxiety is a natural response to darkness when safety rests entirely on rational grasping and it amounts to choking spiritual breath, the very breath of life.
-Anesthesia of such pain by the active denial of anxiety assisted by psychotropic substances or mood altering behaviours provides a survival route which takes the individual even farther into darkness.
-The cycle of addiction is locked when anesthesia becomes a habit over which individuals have lost control.
-Psychological theories are quite consistent with this description when they link the addictive personality to developmental flaws in the ability to interiorize healthy models, thus creating a constant need to anchor one's life on outside objects, persons or substances and/or on inner narcissistic obsessions.
+Anaesthesia of such pain by the active denial of anxiety assisted by psychotropic substances or mood altering behaviours provides a survival route which takes the individual even farther into darkness.
+The cycle of addiction is locked when anaesthesia becomes a habit over which individuals have lost control.
+Psychological theories are quite consistent with this description when they link the addictive personality to developmental flaws in the ability to integrate (interiorise) healthy models, thus creating a constant need to anchor one's life on outside objects, persons or substances and/or on inner narcissistic obsessions.

 Mutual aid provides a way out of the cycle of addiction by offering an environment where the missing psychological skills can be developed while the protective shell of compulsions is shed.
 Identification, education, synergy and acceptance are the key components of such a recovery process.
 Identification cracks the ego armour, education offers new insight and choices, synergy provides much needed support and acceptance is a skill for self-actualization.
 Such elements appear under one form or another in all mutual aid recovery movements for addictions.
 Even the most rationalistic theory of addiction as exemplified by RR (Rational Recovery) states in its "13th principle of Rational Emotive Therapy (RET)": "13- Now certain of my own human worth, I can take the risks of loving others, for loving is far better than being loved."